raghavkedia/CS308_SLogo_IDE/design.md

 ###Richard

 * Implement processes to display and update back-end data in the GUI
 * Allow the user to interact with the program through console and buttons

+###Jane
+* Allow the turtle to receive information from the front end and show state on display
+* Store user commands in history

 ###Raghav